lightlace/cpp-docs.de-de/docs/parallel/amp/reference/extent-class.md

 ##  <a name="ctor"></a>Wertebereich

-Initialisiert eine neue Instanz der Klasse "Block".
+Initialisiert eine neue Instanz der Klasse "Extent".

 ### <a name="syntax"></a>Syntax